Great Save: NY's Own Bob Costas Saves Diners' Life Using Heimlich, Report Says

-Bob Costas, the legendary commentator and Sports Broadcasting Hall of Fame inductee from Commack, recently became a hero when he performed the Heimlich maneuver on a fellow diner at a restaurant, an exclusive report by Page Six claims.
+Long Island native Bob Costas, the legendary commentator and Sports Broadcasting Hall of Fame inductee from Commack, became a hero when he performed the Heimlich maneuver on a fellow diner at a restaurant, an exclusive report by Page Six claims.

 It has not been revealed where Costas was dining at the time of the incident, but the magazine reported that when another patron at the eatery, who was not seated with the broadcaster, began to choke, he sprang into action.